-We operate a Corporate Social Responsibility Policy considering not only the community where our sites are located, but the local communities to our Head Office in Cheltenham and our Regional Office in Cardiff.
+We operate a Corporate Social Responsibility Policy considering not only the community where our sites are located, but the local communities to our Head Office in Cheltenham.
 We will work to:

 - Effectively communicate with the local community and stakeholders by providing newsletters, information boards and online information and feedback forums on our projects.
 Site staff will also work with local communities and local authorities providing project specific and construction information through talks and presentations.

 - Work with local skills and employment organisations to provide employment opportunities for local people.

 - Work with local schools and colleges through site visits as well as specific involvement such as support with relocation of plants and animals.